Deploying

 This:

-- Enqueues a deployment and polls until it lands or fails.
+- The platform builds the image, enqueues a deployment, and the CLI polls until it lands or fails.

 Via the dashboard

-From an app's Overview tab, click Upload artifact.
-Pick a .zip or .tar.gz of your dotnet publish output.
-We sign a one-time URL pointing at object storage; your browser uploads directly to that URL (no proxy hop, no Cloudflare body-size cap).
+From an app's Overview tab, click Upload source.
+Pick a .tar.gz or .zip of your project source: your code plus its manifest, for example package.json, requirements.txt, go.mod, pom.xml, or a .csproj.
+We sign a one-time URL pointing at object storage; your browser uploads directly to that URL (no proxy hop, no Cloudflare body-size cap), and the build starts as soon as the upload lands.

-- One-click install.
-A real GitHub App — no PATs, no webhook secrets to paste, no organisation-wide OAuth scopes.
-You authorise the Velixir App on a single repo, GitHub redirects back, you're done.
+- One-click connect.
+A real GitHub App, no PATs and no webhook secrets to paste.
+You authorise the Velixir App on a single repo, GitHub redirects back, and you're done.

 1. Add the deploy workflow to your repo